Jump To Section

 - Butternut Squash and Fontina Grilled Cheese Sandwich Recipe: Roast butternut squash, then slice thinly and remove skin; tuck slices into grilled cheese sandwiches with caramelized onions, a good spicy mustard, apple, and fontina cheese.

 - Butternut Squash and Kale Salad Recipe: Roast butternut squash cubes in a single layer on a rimmed sheet pan with olive oil, salt, and pepper in a 400ºF oven until soft and crispy.
 Meanwhile, massage torn dinosaur kale to soften.
 Toss the cooked squash cubes and massaged kale with parmesan cheese, croutons (or leave out if you're gluten free), and your favorite vinaigrette.

 - Butternut Squash Purée Recipe: After braising, roasting, or steaming squash, mash it as you would for mashed potatoes, folding in butter, cream, garlic, salt, pepper, and herbs of your choice.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Gordon Ramsay, Chef Thomas Keller, Wolfgang Puck, and more.